-Later in life, after travelling around Australia and New Zealand, I decided that I would go to University.
-I found a course that sounded right at Staffordshire University, studying Graphic Design but specialised in Illustration.
-Four of the tutors would evenually shape how I work today.
+Later in life, after travelling around Australia and New Zealand, I decided that I would go to University; eventually found a course that sounded right at Staffordshire University, studying Graphic Design but specialising in Illustration.
+Four of the tutors would eventually shape how I work today.
 Ray Fields helped create my sense of colour; while Chris Sharrock and Darren Raven helped me shape a more stylistic approach in the way I draw.
 Many thanks also to Laura Knight, who provided a lot of support, encouragement and enthusiasm.

-It was also while studying here (at the Stoke-on-Trent campus) that I met my partner Nina, and we've been inseparable ever since and now live in Pinner, north-west London, with our 2 lovely children and our cat, 'Bev'.
+It was also while studying here (at the Stoke-on-Trent campus) that I met my partner Nina, and we've been inseparable ever since and now live in Pinner, north-west London, with our 2 lovely children.

 I enjoy going to the Cinema; listen to Rock music; take lots of photos of my family and interesting textures; play guitar; go swimming; prefer camping over Glamping, watching Sci-Fi or light-hearted crime dramas ... with a lovely big mug of tea.